 Annual grant allocations are awarded according to each organization’s previous overall fundraising results.

 ·Market your organization as a member of Arts Alliance Tulsa.

 ·Place the Arts Alliance Tulsa logo on all promotional material.

-·Provide your organization’s marketing materials to AAT in order for us to promote your events.
+·Provide your organization’s calendar events to AAT in order for us to help promote your events.